Expend4bles: Marketing

 In April 2022, the first standee posters for the film were unveiled at CinemaCon.
 The first teaser trailer footage was released exclusively to the attendees at Lionsgate's presentation at the convention.
+On June 6, 2023, the first poster for the film was released, with the first trailer releasing a day later.
+A second trailer advertising the film's R rating was released August 23, 2023.